 The updated REI logo, introduced in 1975, brought a new stylistic approach that reflected the brand’s energy and momentum.
 The mountain graphic became more structured, with sharp geometric lines, while the spruce silhouette grew larger and more defined, enhancing the overall composition.

 The brand name is set in a bold custom sans-serif typeface, with large characters featuring softened corners while retaining a strong, solid presence.
-The word “co-op” appears below in wider lettering, positioned compactly beneath the main name, reinforcing the cooperative spirit at the core of the company.
+The word “co-op” appears below in larger lettering, positioned compactly beneath the main name, reinforcing the cooperative spirit at the company’s core.

 Overall, the logo conveys a sense of activity, strength, and connection to nature, presenting a cohesive and impactful visual identity.